This story is part of an ongoing series featuring the work of students and faculty participating in Randolph’s 2022 Summer Research Program.

 “People are already looking at the primary productivity rate of these different microalgae but I think they haven’t taken this part into account, if there are different types,” Sojka said.
 “They’re wildly different, the things that get lumped into these big groups.
 That would be the next big step.
 If we see that they’re different at different times of the year and in different locations, then what does that mean in terms of how the system functions?”

-Tags: environmental science, environmental studies, Sarah Sojka, summer research, summer research 2022, Summer Research Program
+Tags: environmental science, environmental studies, marine science, Sarah Sojka, summer research, summer research 2022, Summer Research Program